hailelagi/hailelagi.com/content/writing/legos.md

 where we can assert at compile time, if some code looks like what we think it looks like, replace it with what's in the match arm, a process known as `macro expansion`.

-In elixir, we can write something similar, the pattern match is a three-element style tuple[[5]](#references):
+In elixir, we can write something similar, the pattern match is a three-element style tuple[^7]:

 `{node, execution_context or meta_data, arguments}`

-Go and ruby share some superficial similarities as their metaprogramming api doesn't give you direct access to the AST.
-In ruby libraries like `RSpec`,`rails` router and `erb` html templates often use metaprogramming techniques via "monkey patching" -- modifying at _runtime_ various properties of an object[[6]](#references) and since in ruby's _extremely dynamically typed_[[7]](#references) interpreted world there is no notion of "compile time expansion" instead you have powerful introspection and malleability at runtime giving rise to patterns like `hooks`[[8]](#references) to alter nearly almost anything about the language via object properties, syntax or not.
+Go and ruby share some superficial similarities as their metaprogramming api doesn't give you direct access to the AST [^6].
+In ruby libraries like `RSpec`,`rails` router and `erb` html templates often use metaprogramming techniques via "monkey patching" -- modifying at _runtime_ various properties of an object[^8] and since in ruby's _extremely dynamically typed_[^9] interpreted world there is no notion of "compile time expansion" instead you have powerful introspection and malleability at runtime giving rise to patterns like `hooks`[^10] to alter nearly almost anything about the language via object properties, syntax or not.

-Take this small excerpt[[9]](#references) from [rspec-core](https://github.com/rspec/rspec-core) of the `describe` public api:
+Take this small excerpt[^10] from [rspec-core](https://github.com/rspec/rspec-core) of the `describe` public api:

 ```ruby
 # @private